Shopping for auto insurance

 Does my car insurance cover other drivers?

-It depends on the specific policy.
+It depends on the situation and the specifics of your policy.
 Your policy may have an “omnibus clause” that covers any driver who has permission to use your vehicle (known as permissive drivers).
-If an insured driver drives your vehicle, yours will be the primary insurance and theirs will offer secondary coverage.
+If an insured driver who isn’t listed on your policy drives your vehicle, yours will be the primary insurance and theirs will offer secondary coverage.

 What is gap insurance?

-Gap insurance fills the gap between what your insurance company pays and for accident or theft, and what you owe on an existing car loan.
+When your leased or financed car is totaled, gap insurance fills the gap between what your insurance company pays for an accident or theft and what you still owe on an existing car loan or lease.

 Car insurance pays out depending on your car’s current value.
-Because many cars lose value quickly, you may find yourself in a situation where you owe more on a loan than what the car is actually worth — for instance, you buy a $30,000 car and in one year it is valued at $22,000, but you still have $25,000 left on your own.
-Gap insurance covers that $3,000 difference.
+Because many cars lose value quickly, you may find yourself in a situation where you owe more on a loan than what the car is actually worth after it has been totaled in an accident — for instance, you buy a $30,000 car and in one year it is valued at $22,000, but you still have $25,000 left on your own.
+Gap insurance covers that $3,000 difference so you aren’t stuck owing money on a totaled car.

 What is an SR-22?